professiionaldev/air_bnb_project/README.md

 General Guidelines:

 Well-structured, formatted, and well-commented code is essential.
 Exception handling, production-grade code, and deployment-ready code are highly encouraged.
-Students demonstrating these qualities will receive bonus points, granting them an advantage during Star Student selection.
 Deployment-ready code is defined as a complete Jupyter Notebook (.ipynb) that executes flawlessly without encountering errors.
 Clear and concise comments are required for every logical step within the code.
 You are free to incorporate as many informative charts as you see fit.
 However, ensure you address the following questions for each chart: